zulip/zulip/help/manage-user-groups.md

     anyone else from a group, even if they belong to a group that has permissions to do so.

+!!! tip ""

+    Users who can add members to a group can always join the group.

 {start_tabs}

 {tab|desktop-web}